Stefani Zinerman: Election to Assembly

-2024 Primary
+2024 primary

 In 2024, Zinerman faced a primary challenge from Democratic Socialists of America candidate, Eon Tyrell Huntley.
 The race was called "one of the most closely contested state races this primary cycle" and "an existential fight for the political soul of Bed-Stuy Brooklyn".

-A key issue in the race was housing, with Zinerman supporters saying that Huntley represented young, white, gentrifiers and highlighting his address outside of the district.
-Zinerman's campaign spokesperson stated that Huntley: "doesn’t have his hands in the sand with the rest of us.
-His hands aren’t in the mud because he doesn’t live in this district."
-Huntley said that Zinerman represents "the real estate, charter school and Israel lobbies" and that he would fight for voters to "stay in their homes".
+A key issue in the race was housing, with Zinerman supporters saying that Huntley represented young white gentrifiers and highlighting his address outside of the district.
+Huntley said that Zinerman represented "the real estate, charter school and Israel lobbies" and that he would fight for voters to "stay in their homes".
 Additionally, Zinerman opposed "good-cause eviction" legislation, while Huntley supported it.

 Zinerman was endorsed by Hakeem Jeffries and Tish James.
-New York Focus reported that Zinerman received support from Solidarity PAC, a Pro-Israel group that "resembles" AIPAC.
+New York Focus reported that Zinerman received support from Solidarity PAC, a pro-Israel lobby group that "resembles" AIPAC.
 Super PACs funded by Michael Bloomberg and real estate developers spent about half a million dollars in support of her campaign.

 On May 17, the Huntley campaign filed a complaint with the New York State Board of Elections against Zinerman alleging campaign finance violations.

 Zinerman won the primary race, receiving 479 more votes than Huntley.

+2026 primary

+Zinerman will again face a primary challenge from Huntley in 2026.